IBM-Bluemix-Docs/compare-and-comply/logging.md

 ## Importing the logging dashboards

-To import the logging dashboards for {{site.data.keyword.cnc_short}} into IBM Cloud Private, perform the following steps.
+To import the logging dashboards for Compare and Comply into IBM Cloud Private, perform the following steps.

   1. Ensure that you have extracted and generated the logging dashboards as described in [Step 1: Download, extract, and render the dashboard templates](/docs/services/compare-and-comply/monitor.html#monitor).